American Staffordshire Terrier Lab Mix (14 photos)

 American Staffordshire Terrier Lab Mix: a new kid on the block

-What kind of a dog is American Staffordshire Terrier Lab Mix?
-A unique one, that’s one thing to say for sure.
-Amstaffs are certainly a very unique breed that has devoted fans in many countries of the world.
-Labrador Retriever, on the other hand, is probably the most popular breed in the world, universally loved and valued for their wonderful qualities.
-It’s no wonder that breeders are cross breeding Amstaffs and Labradors to combine some of the best qualities of both breeds.
+What’s American Staffordshire Terrier Lab Mix like?
+It’s a unique mix, that’s for sure.
+Amstaffs are certainly a very unique breed that has many devoted fans around the world.
+Labrador Retriever, on the other hand, is probably the most popular breed in the world, universally loved and valued for its wonderful qualities.
+And now breeders are cross-breeding Amstaffs and Labradors to combine some of the best qualities of both breeds.
 But what can you really expect from the American Staffordshire Terrier Lab Mix?

 American Staffordshire Terrier Lab Mix: physical characteristics

-In terms of physical traits, like any other cross breed, American Staffordshire Terrier Lab Mix will inherit physical characteristics of both parents – in various combinations.
+In terms of physical traits, like any other cross-breed, American Staffordshire Terrier Lab Mix will inherit the physical characteristics of both parents – in various combinations.
 There is no “standard” Amstaff Lab Mix, only various combos of traits that can be unique to every litter, or even every pup.

 Here are the traits that your pup may inherit from their Amstaff parent.

-Like Amstaffs, Lab’s coat is shorter but quite a bit thicker, with thick undercoat.
-In terms of colors, Labs can be tan, black and chocolate.
+Like Amstaffs, Lab’s coat is shorter but quite a bit thicker, with a thick undercoat.
+In terms of colors, Labs can be tan, black, and chocolate.
 Tan can include any shade of red from very light (almost beige) to liver (red).